nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 Connection probability or ``p``
-   The *connection probability*, specified as ``p`` in the connection specifications, is either a value, or a Parameter which specifies the probability for creating a connection between a driver and a pool node.
+   The *connection probability*, specified as ``p`` in the connection specifications, is either a value, or a parameter which specifies the probability for creating a connection between a driver and a pool node.
    The default probability is :math:`1`, i.e., connections are created with certainty.
 See Sec. \ :ref:`3.4 <sec:conn_kernels>` for details.